UBC-Thunderbots/Software/docs/architecture-and-design.md

 The `WorldStateValidator` is an Observer whose purpose is to check that the state of the world is "correct" according to some user-provided metrics, or is changing as expected.
 This is effectively the "assert" statements of our tests.

 There are generally 2 "types" of conditions we want to validate.
-1. Some sequence of states or actions occur **in a given order**.
-    * Eg. A robot moves to point A, then point B, then kicks the  ball
+1. Some sequence of states or actions occur **in a given order**. (*Eg. A robot moves to point A, then point B, then kicks the  ball*)
-2. Some condition is met for the duration of the test, or for "all time"
-    * Eg. The ball never leaves the field, or robots never collide
+2. Some condition is met for the duration of the test, or for "all time". (*Eg. The ball never leaves the field, or robots never collide*)

 We use `ValidationFunctions` to validate both types of conditions. `ValidationFunctions` are essentially functions that contain [Google Test](https://github.com/google/googletest) `ASSERT` statements, and use [Coroutines](#coroutines) to maintain state.
 This lets us write individual functions that can be continuously run to validate both types of conditions above.